Clearbox-AI/clearbox-synthetic-kit/docs/source/wiki/wiki_md/utility.md

     For classification datasets, it one-hot encodes categorical target variables to ensure a proper comparison between original and synthetic datasets.
 4. Uses a Preprocessing Pipeline for Feature Transformation The module applies feature transformations before computing reconstruction error.
 It ensures consistency between original and synthetic datasets by using a standardized preprocessing pipeline.

-## Train on Synthetic, Test on Real
-The Train on Synthetic, Test on Real (TSTR) Score is a widely used metric for evaluating the utility of synthetic data.
-It assesses how well a machine learning model trained on synthetic data generalizes to real-world data.

-The TSTRScore class implements this metric using ``XGBoost`` models for both regression and classification tasks.
-It provides a performance comparison between models trained on original data and those trained on synthetic data, evaluating their effectiveness on a real validation dataset.

-This approach is essential for understanding the quality and reliability of synthetic datasets in real-world applications.

-#### Key functionalities
-1. Evaluates Model Performance on Synthetic vs. Real Data The module compares:
-    - A model trained on real data vs. tested on real data.
-    - A model trained on synthetic data vs. tested on real data.
-    - The closer the results, the higher the quality of the synthetic dataset.

-2. Computes Performance Metrics for Both Regression and Classification Regression Tasks:
-        - Mean Squared Error (MSE)
-        - Root Mean Squared Error (RMSE)
-        - Mean Absolute Error (MAE)
-        - Max Error
-        - R² Score (Goodness of fit)
-    Classification Tasks:
-        - Accuracy
-        - Precision
-        - Recall
-        - F1 Score
-        - Support (Class distribution)

-3. Provides a Unified TSTR Score
-    The final score indicates how well synthetic data generalizes to real-world data.\
-    If TSTR score is high (~1.0), it means synthetic data closely resembles real data.\
-    A low TSTR score (~0.0) suggests poor synthetic data quality.

-4. Computes Feature Importances
-    Identifies which features contribute most to model predictions.\
-    Helps analyze feature distribution differences between synthetic and real datasets.\
-    Supports feature exclusion, allowing users to hide specific features from analysis.\

-5. Preprocesses Data for Consistency
-    Applies feature transformations for structured comparison.\
-    Ensures numerical and categorical features are properly formatted.\
-    Supports label encoding for classification tasks.\